 LAAC’s Tech Survey

 To follow up the 2016 Legal Services Tech Summit, LAAC distributed a survey of organizations’ choices on technological needs.
 The survey asked whether organizations were satisfied with each choice and whether they were planning to transition away to different solutions.
 49 responses were received, and some results are shown here.
 We’ve prepared a report that compares responses to key categories grouped by budget size.
-Detailed data is available on request to email@example.com.
+Detailed data is available upon request.